confluentinc/event-streaming-patterns/docs/event/command-event.md

 service that watches for that event before invoking the procedure.

-Typically a Command Event is dispatched in a fire-and-forget manner.
+Typically, a Command Event is dispatched in a fire-and-forget manner in terms of application logic (events themselves are delivered and stored with strong guarantees, such as exactly-once semantics).
 The writer assumes the event will be handled correctly, and responsibility for monitoring and error-handling lies elsewhere in the system.
 This is very similar to the Actor model.
 Actors have an inbox; we write messages to that inbox and trust they'll be handled in